Muhammad al-Abili: Biography

 When the Marinids occupied Tlemcen, he left the city.
-He traveled east in the company of a Shi'ite heterodox teacher, eventually making the pilgrimage to Mecca and spending time in Karbala.
+He travelled east in the company of a Shi'ite heterodox teacher, eventually making the pilgrimage to Mecca and spending time in Karbala.
 He returned to Tlemcen after the city was liberated and devoted himself to study.
 He studied logic and 'Usoul under Ibn Al-Imam (Abi Mausa).
-At the prospect of being forced into an administrative role with the city treasury, Al-Abili fled westward to Fez, in modern-day Morocco.
+At the prospect of being forced into an administrative role with the city treasury, Al-Abili fled westward to Fez, in present-day Morocco.
 He initially took refuge with a Jewish mathematician and was able to further his knowledge of mathematics under his tutelage.
 Around 710 AH, he settled in Marrakesh, where he studied philosophy under the great scholar Ibn al-Banna'.
 After Ibn al-Bannas death, Al-Abili taught in Fez and became famous, eventually joining the court of Sultan Abu al-Hassan.

-Al-Abili came to Tunis with the Sultan when he conquered Ifriqiya in 748 H, and it was there that he tutored Ibn Khaldoun.
+Al-Abili came to Tunis with the Sultan when he conquered Ifriqiya in 748 H, and it was there that he tutored Ibn Khaldun.
 He died in Fez in 757 AH, 1356 AD.